UNADJUSTEDNONRAW_thumb_bc7.jpg

 About me

 I completed my PhD at the University of Alberta in 2018 under the direction of Dr. Kurt Konhauser.
 My research was focused on how we can use banded iron formations and other chemical sediments to learn about the evolution of seawater chemistry.
-Currently, I am an Assistant Professor at the University of Regina.
+Currently, I am an Associate Professor at the University of Regina.
 Outside of academics I am an avid skier, mountain biker, and triathlete.

 EDucation And experience